abilandz/PH8124/Lecture_9/Lecture_9.md

 ### 4. Timing: **timeout** and **time** <a name="timing"></a>
 Frequently in practice we are faced with the situation when the command execution gets stalled, without clear indication when its execution might resume.
-For instance, if we are copying files over the network, and if the network connection experiences a problem, the copying itself will hang until the network connection recovers.
+For instance, if we are copying files over the network, and if the network connection experiences a problem, copying itself will hang until the network connection recovers.
 But for instance if are copying over network 1000 files containing our data, and if we managed to copy 90% of them, clearly we can reach the decent statistics and reliable results in our analysis, even if we did not analyze the whole dataset.

 In general, we can prevent command to hang forever with the **timeout** command.
 This command in essence ensures that a given command is run within a specified time limit.
 Its generic syntax is:
 ```bash